TVs · Resale guide

 Essential Checks

-- Check for burn-in: Display a solid white or 50% gray screen.
-Look carefully for any ghost images of static logos, channel banners, or UI elements that appear faintly on the screen.
+- Check for burn-in — Display a solid white or a 50% gray screen.
+Look carefully for any ghost images, logos, or static elements that might have been “burned” into the screen.
+This is a critical check for any used OLED.

-- Test smart TV features: Connect the TV to Wi-Fi, open a few apps like Netflix or YouTube, and check their loading speed and responsiveness.
-Ensure the remote works well for navigation.
+- Test smart TV features — Connect to Wi-Fi, open a few apps (Netflix, YouTube), and check their loading speed and remote responsiveness.

-- Check model number: Verify the model number on the back panel sticker matches exactly what the seller claims (KD-55A80L).
+- Check model number — Verify the model number on the back panel sticker matches what the seller claims (e.g., XR-55A80L).
 Look up the original specifications online to confirm.

-- Check for panel cracks: Carefully run your finger along the edges of the screen where it meets the bezel.
-Even hairline cracks can indicate internal damage and might not be visible when the screen is lit.
+- Check for panel cracks — Gently run your finger along the edges of the screen.
+Hairline cracks might not be visible when the screen is lit but can indicate physical damage.

 Insider Checks